ashokpawar25/AmaapOOMD/README.md

  - A constituency
  - A repeating set of pairs with the party code and the votes cast

-## 2)Problem Statement

-- You work at a credit card company and as a value-add they want to start providing alerts to users when their spending in any particular category is higher than usual.
-- Compare the total amount paid for the current month, grouped by category with the previous month.
-- Filter down to the categories for which the user spent at least 50% more this month than last month.
-- Compose an e-mail message to the user that lists the categories for which spending was unusually high.
+So for example:

+Banglore, 11014, BJP, 17803, INC, 4923, CPI, 2069, NCP
+Pune, INC, 9389, CPI, 4829, BJP, 3375, NCP, 3371, BSP, 309, IND

+Party Codes -

+BJP - Bhartiya Janta Party
+INC - Indian National Congress
+BSP - Bahujan Samaj Party
+CPI - Communist Party of India
+NCP - Nationalist Congress Party
+IND - Independant

+We want to transform this into a standard result that shows:

+- the constituency name
+- translates the party code into a full name
+- shows the winner of the constituency

 ## Classes and Variables

 ### ElectionResult Class

-- **Variables**:
+- **States**:
   - `constituency`: String - Represents the name of the constituency.
   - `results`: HashMap<String, Integer> - Represents the results of the election for each party.

 - **Constructors**:
   - `ElectionResult(String constituency, HashMap<String, Integer> results)`: Initializes the ElectionResult with the given constituency name and results.

-- **Methods**:
+- **Behaviour**:
   - `getWinner()`: Returns the winning party for the constituency.

-### Party Class

-- **Variables**:
-  - `code`: String - Represents the party code.
-  - `name`: String - Represents the full name of the party.

-- **Constructors**:
-  - `Party(String code, String name)`: Initializes the Party with the given code and name.

 ### ElectionAnalyzer Class

-- **Variables**:
+- **States**:
   - `parties`: HashMap<String, Party> - Represents a mapping of party codes to Party objects.
   - `results`: ArrayList<ElectionResult> - Represents the list of election results.

 - **Constructors**:
   - `ElectionAnalyzer()`: Empty constructor for analyzer

-- **Methods**:
+- **Behaviour**:
   - `processResults(ArrayList<ElectionResult>)`: Reads election results from the list and do the analysis.
   - `displayResults()`: Displays the analyzed results including constituency-wise results and winners.

+ ### Party Enum

+- **Enum Constants**:
+  - `BJP("BJP", "Bhartiya Janta Party")`
+  - `INC("INC", "Indian National Congress")`
+  - `BSP("BSP", "Bahujan Samaj Party")`
+  - `CPI("CPI", "Communist Party of India")`
+  - `NCP("NCP", "Nationalist Congress Party")`
+  - `IND("IND", "Independent")`